jsgroth/jgnes/jgnes-web/README.md

 An experimental WASM+WebGL2 frontend for jgnes that runs in the browser.

-Persistent save files are not implemented, nor is any form of video customization (e.g. aspect ratio / overscan), but the emulation core is identical to the native version.
+This frontend does not have as many configuration features as the native version, but the emulation core is identical.

 ## Requirements